Alton Coleman: Ohio

 On July 5, Coleman and Brown arrived in Toledo, Ohio, where Coleman befriended Virginia Temple, the mother of several children.
-When Temple stopped communicating with her relatives, authorities entered her home and found her young children alone and frightened.
+After Temple stopped communicating with her relatives, police entered her home and found her young children alone and frightened.
 Temple and her eldest child, 9-year-old Rachelle, had been strangled to death and left in a crawl space.

-On the same morning as the Temple murders, Coleman and Brown entered the home of Frank and Dorothy Duvendack in Toledo, who were bound with electrical cords which had been cut.
+On the same morning as the Temple murders, Coleman and Brown entered the home of Frank and Dorothy Duvendack, in Toledo, who were bound with electrical cords.
 The couple stole the Duvendacks' money and car, and Mrs. Duvendack's stolen watch was later found under another victim.
-Later that day, Coleman and Brown visited the Dayton home of Reverend Millard Gay and his wife Kathryn.
-The two stayed with the Gays and accompanied them to a religious service on July 9, where the next day the Gays dropped off the couple in downtown Cincinnati.
+Later that day, Coleman and Brown visited the Dayton home of the Reverend Millard Gay and his wife, Kathryn.
+The two stayed with the Gays and accompanied them to a religious service on July 9; the next day, the Gays dropped off the couple in downtown Cincinnati.

 On July 12, Tonnie Storey, a 15-year-old girl who lived in Cincinnati's Over-the-Rhine neighborhood, disappeared; her body was discovered eight days later.
 A bracelet that had been stolen from the Temples was found under Storey's body.
-On the day of Storey's disappearance, the FBI added Coleman to its Ten Most Wanted List as a "special addition" as the 11th most wanted.
-Coleman was just the tenth person since the initiation of the list in 1950 to merit inclusion in such a manner.
+On the day of Storey's disappearance, the FBI appended Coleman to its Ten Most Wanted list as a "special addition", the 11th most wanted; Coleman was the tenth person since the initiation of the list in 1950 to merit such inclusion.

-Coleman and Brown bicycled into Norwood on July 13 at about 9:30 a.m.
-Less than three hours later, they drove away in a car belonging to Harry Walters, who they left unconscious, and his wife Marlene, who was raped and beaten to death.
-Walters survived and later testified that they had met the couple to discuss their potential purchase of a camper, but that Coleman attacked him with a wooden candlestick.
-The coroner indicated Marlene had been bludgeoned approximately 20 to 25 times during her violent assault.
-Shards of a broken soda bottle which bore Coleman's fingerprints were found in the living room, and bloody footprints made by two different pairs of shoes were found in the basement.
-The Walters' red Plymouth Reliant, as well as money, jewelry, and shoes, were stolen.
-Two bicycles, clothes and shoes not belonging to the Walters had been left behind.
+Coleman and Brown bicycled into Norwood on July 13 about 9:30 a.m.
+Less than three hours later, they drove away in a car belonging to Harry Walters, whom they left unconscious, and his wife, Marlene, who was beaten to death.
+Harry Walters survived and later testified that he and his wife had met Coleman and Brown to discuss their potential purchase of a camper, and that Coleman attacked him with a wooden candlestick.
+The coroner found that Marlene had been bludgeoned about 20 to 25 times.
+Shards of a broken soda bottle which bore Coleman's fingerprints, were found in the Walters' living room, and bloody prints made by two pairs of shoes were found in the basement.
+The Walters' red Plymouth Reliant, money, jewelry, and shoes were stolen.
+Two bicycles, clothes, and shoes not belonging to the Walters had been left behind.